yujie-tao/personal-website/_pages/about.md

 <!-- ## Bio -->
+I just graduated from UNC-Chapel Hill with a double major in Computer Science and Journalism.
+Coming from a cross-disciplinary background, I enjoy exploring how technology can empower people unobtrusively.
+My interests lie in wearables and proactive interface.

+## Research
-I am a senior year student of B.S.
-Computer Science and B.A.
-Media and Journalism at the University of North Carolina at Chapel Hill.
-Currently an undergraduate research assistant at [UNC Graphics and Virtual Reality Group](http://telepresence.web.unc.edu), I am advised by Prof. [Henry Fuchs](http://henryfuchs.web.unc.edu).
+This fall, I will join [Prof. Pedro Lope](http://plopes.org)'s Human Computer Integration lab at University of Chicago.
+Currently, I am working with Dr. Nataliya Kos'myna from MIT Media Lab.
+During my undergraduate study, I was a research assistant at UNC Graphics and Virtual Reality Group, advised by Prof. [Henry Fuchs](http://henryfuchs.web.unc.edu).

-## Research Interest

-I am passionate about Human-Computer Interaction.
-The new modalities of interaction between humans and machines, as well as capability for cognitive enhancement, are where I believe the future interactive technology will head to.

-My current research project is on **gaze tracking for near-eye display**, in which I collaborate with [Xinran Lu](https://criminalking.github.io/about/), [Praneeth Chakravarthula](https://www.cs.unc.edu/~cpk/) and [Nolan Scobie](https://nolanscobie.com).

 ![](/images/about.jpg)

-## Experience
+## Product & Marketing

-Before diving into academic research, I had been working in product management and marketing.
-Those experiences led me with multidisciplinary perspectives and skillsets.
+Beyond research, I have been working in several other verticals through internships and extracurriculars.
+They lead me to understand how a research idea can evolve into something that people use every day.

 ### Product